wtraylor/modular_megafauna_model/docs/model.md

 energy** (NE) is effectively utilizable for all physiological processes.

 Gross energy depends only on the physical properties of the forage and measured in a combustion chamber.
 It is therefore independent of the animal.
-McDonald et al. (2010)\cite mcdonald2010animal provide an overview of gross energy in different feedstuffs for livestock (p.
-259).
+McDonald et al. (2010, p.
+259)\cite mcdonald2010animal provide an overview of gross energy in different feedstuffs for livestock.
 It typically ranges between 18 to 20 MJ/kgDM.

 The proportional **dry-matter digestibility** (DMD) of the forage is a central variable in the model.
 It measures the fraction of the gross energy that is